Ecuador

 Highlights

-- ✓Uses US dollar as official currency since 2000 — no exchange risk
+- ✓Uses the U.S. dollar as official currency (since 2000) — no exchange-rate risk for Americans.

 Considerations